CODeRUS/GyverLampCpp/README.md

 - extract to project folder
 - build filesystem in Platform IO

+**PLEASE!** Do not forget to build or to download and extract data artifacts from releases page!
+It doesn't preset in clonned git repository!

 Then just upload built fs to module using `pio run --target uploadfs -e nodemcu`

 ## Configuration